Adripelechano/Quantitative-Trading-Strategy-Research/README.md

 6. Multiple market regimes
 7. Portfolio risk allocation

-In particular, the current one-month sample is too short to distinguish between a persistent structural effect and a result specific to the observed market conditions.
+In particular, the current sample is too short to distinguish between a persistent structural effect and a result specific to the observed market conditions.

 ## Future work
 Based on the previous limitations, the future aims should be: